 Bryan Cave LLP

 Erin Brooks is a partner at Bryan Cave Leighton Paisner LLP specializing in environmental law with a focus in redevelopment and sustainable land use.
 She counsels companies in a number of industries, including real estate developers, agribusiness, food and beverage, renewable energy, finance, and manufacturing.
 Erin earned her J.D. from Saint Louis University School of Law and B.A. from Truman State University.

 Erin lives in the Central West End with her husband, Josh Udelhofen, and enjoys long walks in Forest Park, hiking, and skiing.

 Laura Bryant formerly served as the Assistant Vice President of Government & Public Affairs Communications for Enterprise Holdings Inc. She began her career with Southwestern Bell/AT&T, before moving to The May Department Stores Company and then subsequently to Enterprise in 2005.
 For almost 15 years, Laura helped manage and support the company’s efforts in media relations, business-to-business communications, corporate reputation, executive support, crisis communications, consumer advocacy, acquisitions, corporate sustainability and government/public affairs.

 Laura attended the University of Missouri-Columbia and graduated with two bachelor’s degrees – Journalism (magazine) and Russian Area Studies.
 Her career also includes 14 years of public service in the City of Creve Coeur, Missouri.
 She served as a Planning & Zoning Commissioner for four years, then was elected to City Council, eventually serving five two-year terms before being termed-out.
 In 2006, the Creve Coeur-Olivette Chamber of Commerce awarded Bryant its “Legislator of the Year” Award in recognition of her efforts to champion the rights of residential and commercial property owners against Eminent Domain abuse.

-Nik Brym is the accounting manager at GardaWorld Security Services.
-At GardaWorld, Nik leads a team of individuals responsible for all payroll and accounting functions throughout North America.
+Nik Brym is the Director of Finance at GardaWorld Security Service.
+At GardaWorld, Nik leads several teams of individuals responsible for the accounting and finance functions throughout North America.